 And that's what I call 'Content Boomerang.'
 Write less, repurpose more!

 If I tell you my SEO hack is 'Broken Links’, you’d reply with a ‘ho hum’, right?
 Broken Links are becoming the ‘content is king’ of link-building methods.
 We know that it’s a useful technique, and we know how it works.
 So what’s next?
 Enter Broken Inbound Link Building.

 Turns out, Broken Link Building is more than just long nights sending bulk outreach and crossing your fingers.
-In 2017, it’s time revolutionize our approach!
+It's time to revolutionize our approach!
 Here’s how it works:

 Step 1?
 Check your site for Broken Inbound Links.
 Establishing links is hard work.
 Like, really hard.
 So don’t let those links go to waste.
 Jump into AHREFs, run your site through the Site Explorer, and select ‘Backlinks’ -> ‘Broken’.

 Easy, right?
 Grab those URLs, set up some 301 redirects, and jump into Step 2.
 This is where the magic happens, and what makes this hack so invaluable: If your site has Broken Inbound Links, then so will your competitors.

 Check your top 10, 15 or even 20 competitors for Broken Inbound Links, and then reach out to the linking sites and offer your content as a replacement.
 So there you have it!
 An SEO Hack that sees you leveraging the work your competitors have already done in landing links to give you a one-up on them.
 Simple!